-Since December 2023, staff has received:
+Since the release of the public review draft in December 2023, staff has received:

-- One phone call from a property owner, asking about the change to the general plan designation for their property and discussed over the understand the changes. - One email (December 1, 2023) expressing objection to allowance for housing along Market Ln, as they indicate they were assured years ago NO housing of any type bordering the existing homes and only commercial type business would be allowed on Market Ln.
-A copy of this email is included (Attachment 4). - One letter (February 4, 2024) expressing support for the General Plan land use map correction, and asking for assistance with google maps for their address
+- Phone call from a property owner, asking about the change to the general plan designation for their property and discussed over the understand the changes. - Email (December 1, 2023) from Michael Sawyer expressing objection to allowance for housing along Market Ln, as they indicate they were assured years ago NO housing of any type bordering the existing homes and only commercial type business would be allowed on Market Ln. and Email (February 11, 2024) urging a no vote on mixed use for Market Ln area since that is different when then purchase their residential property and other concerns. - Letter (February 4, 2024) expressing support for the General Plan land use map correction, and asking for assistance with google maps for their address. - Letter (February 11, 2024) from Calvary Chapel citing issues with primarily the land use regulations, violation of RLUPA, and non conforming provisions, as it pertains to their use. - Letter (February 13, 2024 from Ginger Emerson, citing concern with the RM district tin old town and how that would change with the new regulations and other issues with RV/Boat parking, parking diagrams and corner lots.